dgabsi/GoodReads_genre_recognition/README.md

 Project structure:
 - root
   - data
-    - images-source(Directory-don't delete -this holds dataset images)
+    - images-source(Directory-don't delete -this holds dataset images.
+It Exists in github)
+      - 1.jpg (image file)
+      - 2.jpg (image file)
+      - ..(230K images)
+      - books_images_names.csv
+      - goodreads_imagestxt.txt
     - images-train (Directory-This directory and content will be created)
     - images-val(Directory-This directory and content will be created)
     - images-test(Directory-This directory and content will be created)